ServiceNow v6 Integration Guide | PagerDuty

 📘

-Looking for another version?
+Looking for Another Version?

 Quick Links

-ServiceNow Requirements Prior to Install
+ServiceNow Requirements Prior to Installation

 Application Access Controls

-3. Next, return to the application navigator and select System DefinitionTables module.
-Open the record for the Group (sys_user_group) table.
+3. In the left-hand application navigator, navigate to System Definition Tables and open the record for the Group (sys_user_group) table.

 Application Access settings